 About

 Dr. Negar Razavi is currently an Associate Research Scholar at the Mossavar-Rahmani Center for Iran and Persian Gulf Studies at Princeton University, where she is working on her first book manuscript on the role of policy experts in shaping U.S. security policies toward the Middle East generally and Iran specifically.
-Broadly, Razavi’s work examines the intersections of state power, empire, security, foreign policy, expertise, and gender.
+In addition, Razavi is a Senior Researcher at Security in Context.

 Prior to her position at Princeton, Razavi was a Postdoctoral Fellow at Northwestern University’s Kaplan Institute for the Humanities.
 She has also taught at UPenn and William and Mary.
 Razavi received her PhD in anthropology from UPenn.
 She also has an MSc in Social Anthropology from the University of Oxford (St. Antony’s) and a BA in history and peace and justice studies from Tufts University.